openrails/openrails/Docs/Building.md

 ![](images/orts_solution.png)

 On completion, the Solution Explorer view will list the solution ORTS.sln.

 Pick it to receive a prompt:

 ![](images/framework_not_installed.png)

 The purpose of the Launcher project is to check whether the user's PC has the software libraries installed to run Open Rails.
 It uses libraries which are installed on even old PCs, so that it can run on them without error and report any problems.

-However the framework needed to build that project is not installed automatically, so choose the option highlighted in the image above.  <p>&nbsp;</p>
+However the framework needed to build that project is not installed automatically, so choose the option highlighted by the cursor in the image above.  <p>&nbsp;</p>

 ![](images/open_rails_projects.png)